 Dress code when visiting wineries and restaurants

 There is no particular dress code when visiting wineries.
-They do certainly not expect you to “dress up”.
+They certainly do not expect you to “dress up”.
 Wear comfortable clothes!
-It is likely that there will be quite a lot of walking in the winery and in the winery, and standing up.
-Do avoid high heels.
+It is likely that there will be quite a lot of walking in the winery and in the vineyards, and a lot of standing up.
+Avoid high heels.
 It is OK to wear shorts warm days.
-However, you might not want to go so far as to wear a sleeveless tee-shirt, not least for consideration for your fellow travellers…
+However, you might not want to go so far as to wear a sleeveless tee-shirt, not least of consideration for your fellow travellers…

 You might want to bring a light sweater in case you are afraid of the slightly cooler temperatures in the cellars, but wine cellars are rarely very chilly in South America.